 - Blueberries - use blueberries instead of cranberries for a lemon blueberry muffin

-- Orange - instead of using lemon juice use orange juice for a zesty twist.
+- Orange - instead of using lemon juice use orange juice and make orange muffins

 - Vegan Lemon Cranberry - use a milk and egg substitute to make these vegan